 Notification of Admission

-Applicants are notified of their admission decision in the beginning of December.
+Applicants are notified of their admission decision mid-December.

-Complete the University of Arizona Graduate College online application.
-You will be asked to:
+Applicants must submit the University of Arizona Graduate College online application.